Willson Contreras Player Props: Cardinals vs. Rockies

-On Monday, Willson Contreras (on the back of going 0-for-1) and the St. Louis Cardinals play the Colorado Rockies, whose starting pitcher will be German Marquez.
-First pitch is at 8:40 PM ET.
+After going 0-for-4 in his most recent game, Willson Contreras and the St. Louis Cardinals take on the Colorado Rockies (who will hand the ball to Kyle Freeland) at 8:40 PM ET on Tuesday.

-In his most recent game he had a hitless performance (0-for-1) against the Brewers.
+In his most recent game he had a hitless performance (0-for-4) against the Rockies.

 Willson Contreras Game Info & Props vs. the Rockies